Jon Norquist is, first and foremost, a father of five wonderful children and husband to a beautiful wife.

 Even still, Jon has always found beauty in everyday things — which is how he stumbled onto a creative outlet in the most unusual of places: his $30 Black and Decker Coffee Pot.

 Here's the thing about buying the cheapest items a store has to offer: They usually don't perform exactly as intended.
 And that dubiously engineered coffee machine was no exception.

-After pouring — and spilling — more than a few pots, it became apparent that the design of the carafe was obviously subcontracted to the lowest bidder.
+After pouring — and spilling — more than a few pots, it became apparent that the design of the carafe was fundamentally flawed.